The boats they use have huge windows, so every table has a good view of the London landmarks floating past the window.

 Thames Clippers, from Putney to Greenwich – Every day – Thames Clippers offer one-way, return or all-day trips along a 15-mile stretch of the river between Putney and Greenwich.

-Afternoon tea in the Palm Court, at the Ritz Hotel – Every day – Dress up in your suit and shoes and sit down to an afternoon tea at the Ritz Hotel, in the luxurious surroundings of the Palm Court.
+Afternoon tea in the Palm Court, at the Ritz Hotel – Every day – Dress up in your Sunday best and enjoy an afternoon tea at the Ritz Hotel, in the luxurious surroundings of the Palm Court.

-If you enjoy Bateaux London then you might like to visit City Cruises (you can walk it in 7 mins), Jason’s Trip (catch the train from Westminster to Jason’s Trip), Thames Rockets (you can walk it in 6 mins), Thames Clippers (you can walk it in 6 mins) and TRS River Cruise (you can walk it in 7 mins)
+If you enjoy Bateaux London then you might like to visit City Cruises (you can walk it in 7 mins), Jason’s Trip (catch the train from Westminster to Warwick Avenue), Thames Rockets (you can walk it in 6 mins), Thames Clippers (you can walk it in 6 mins) and TRS river cruise (you can walk it in 7 mins)

 Disclaimer: Event details can change at short notice and you should reconfirm everything before making plans